• Secure computation

 Deterministic execution

 Same inputs produce same outputs every time.
-Reproducible runs for debugging and compliance auditing.
+Reproducible runs satisfies compliance auditing requirements and makes debugging tractable.

 Deep observability